imhilla/DataStructures/README.md

 So I decided to dig into it and to actually go the extra step in implementing some of the data structures - obviously in TDD.

 This repository is a bit of a work in progress - scrapbook of my trials, testng and - mostly- having fun doing it.
+All the data types are integrated as lists, even though in some cases maybe arrays could be better (depending on the big O notation - as smart people woudl say).

 AC